 The primary goal of the Missouri RYLA Academy is to teach students how to develop leadership skills, as well as learn to develop a quality service project, following the Rotarian core values.
 We want to work with students who have hearts and minds focused on service.
 We want attendees who desire to be there, who will participate fully, and come home from the Academy ready to serve.

-We do not supply a general application for your use.
-We believe that we do not know the individual needs or culture of each club/community, so we do not want to sway the selection process.
+We can provide a general application for your reference, that requests information we will need at the time of registration.
+We believe, however, that we do not know the individual needs or culture of each club/community, so we do not want to require a specific application.
+You’ll input the information into DACdb.

-We leave the participant selection process up to each local sponsoring club, we have some suggestions that might be useful when considering students to attend.
+We leave the participant selection process up to each local sponsoring club.
+We have some suggestions that might be useful when considering students to attend.
+We’re seeking servant leaders, individuals with a heart for community service and betterment.

 Here are some great interview questions you might consider: What are your plans for this next school year?
 If you could make one change affecting your high school, what would it be?
-What are your feelings about the grade requirements for participation in extracurricular activities?
+In what community service activities have you participated?
 Outside of your classes, what activity has been the most important in terms of your personal growth?
 What makes a good leader?
 Why are ethics important in leadership?
-Who do you know that you feel is an outstanding leader and why?
+Who do you feel is an outstanding leader and why?
 If you had the power and money to do something good for mankind, what would it be and why?

-Often, clubs rely on local school officials like principals or school counselors to recognize and select quality students for the club.
+Often, clubs rely on local school officials like principals, teachers or school counselors to recognize and select quality students for the club.

 You are welcome to send as many participants as your club is financially able to sponsor.
 There is no grade point requirement, and no restrictions for Rotarian children or grandchildren.